yyx990803/build-your-own-mint/README.md

 ## Build Your Own Mint

+### Important Disclaimer

-**IMPORTANT:** Credentials are stored in `lib/credentials.json`.
+- Credentials are stored in `lib/credentials.json`.
 This is checked into the repo, so **USE A PRIVATE REPO**.
 Do not use a public fork and accidentally push your tokens to it!
+I will not take responsibility for any potential leak of sensitive information.

-Also, all this repo does is talking to Plaid/Google APIs and writing tokens to your local file system.
+- All this repo does is talking to Plaid/Google APIs and writing tokens to your local file system.
 If you don't feel safe entering real bank credentials, audit the code yourself to make sure.

 ### Setting up API keys